For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 Note that it may also be possible for the trust fund to comprise holdings in Authorised Investment Funds (e.g. OEICs) as these may also constitute excluded property.

-In the main, if it’s a new offshore bond being placed into a new trust then both the bond application and the trust deed may be dated the same day.
-It would be prudent to ensure that the funds come from a non UK bank account.
+In the main, if it’s a new offshore bond being placed into a new trust then both the bond application and the trust deed may be dated the same day (or even a few days later).
 If the individual has an existing offshore bond being placed into trust, then the trust deed will be dated when the last person signs.

 The settlor has full access to the trust fund.
 Joint settlors are possible if both are non-UK domiciled.
 With it being a discretionary trust, there is normally a built in class which consists of settlor, spouse, widow, widower, children, grandchildren and so on.
 The settlor is also normally the first named trustee.
 Under a discretionary trust, it is up to the trustees to decide who will benefit and when they will benefit from the trust fund.
 As long as the beneficiary is in the class of beneficiaries, the trustees can allocate funds to that person.
 This is why clients should choose their trustees wisely as ultimately they will be dealing with the trust fund after their death.
 The client may want to lodge a letter of wishes with the trustees to provide guidance, after his/her death, as to how the trust fund might be divided up.